NYC Contrasts Tour Harlem, Bronx, Williamsburg, Queens and Brooklyn

 Large luggage, strollers, and non-folding wheelchairs are not allowed due to space constraints.
 The van has limited room, and these items could make the experience uncomfortable for others.

 In the end, if you’re after a lively, insightful, and visually striking tour of New York’s neighborhoods, this experience is worth considering.
-It offers a chance to see the city’s contrasts unfold right before your eyes—perfect for those who love exploring the city like a local, even if just for a day.
+It offers a chance to see the city’s contrasts unfold right before your eyes—great for those who love exploring the city like a local, even if just for a day.

 You can check availability for your dates here: